hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 peer0.org1.example.com:7051
 ```

-##### Using peers not added to the channel:
+##### Using a peer not added to the channel:
-To use the service discovery a starting point is required.
+To use the service discovery a peer is required.
 The application
 may define a peer and pass it on the initialize call.
 The peer does not
 have to be added to the channel instance.